 2018 Women in Art: GREAT Artists who just Happen to be Women, Chloe Gallery, San Francisco, CA

 Smithsonian Institute, National Museum of American Art, Washington, D.C.

 Johnson Museum, Cornell University, Ithaca, NY National Portrait Gallery, D.C.

 Magnes Collection of Jewish Art and Life at the Bancroft Library, Berkeley, CA

 National Museum of Women in the Arts, D.C.

-Archives of American Art, Walinska’s sketchbooks, journals, travel diaries, permanent collection, NYC and D.C.
+Archives of American Art, Walinska’s sketchbooks, journals, travel diaries, permanent collection, YC and D.C.